Alaska Resilience Initiative

 The work of the Initiative is based on the Adverse Childhood Experiences study that was conducted in 1995.
 Learn more about ACEs.

 Alaska ACE's Mapping

 See who is doing great work in Alaska focused on resilience and ACEs - Mapping of Current ACEs Work in Alaska

 Paper Tigers, directed by James Redford, is an exciting new documentary that shows the level of impact trauma-informed practices can have on our children and youth.
 Set in Walla Walla, Washington, it follows the lives of multiple students from an impoverished area as they attend alternative school that has begun to promote resiliency in youth.
 Paper Tigers looks at real life examples on how we can help our children heal from trauma and how healing is ultimately a more effective and cheaper response than punishment.
 The film is rates PG-13 for Adult Langue and Content.
 Check out the trailer for the movie.

-If you are interested in borrowing a DVD of Paper Tigers to put on a viewing hosted by your own organization, please fill out and sign a rental agreement and send it to email@example.com.
+If you are interested in borrowing a DVD of Paper Tigers or Resilience to put on a viewing hosted by your own organization, please fill out and sign a rental agreement and send it to email@example.com.
 The terms and conditions for renting a DVD are:

 - Requests for the DVD must be made a minimum of 4 weeks prior to the event.